cabral1888/pd_de/README.md

 [[_TOC_]]
 # Overview
-The application consists in a Data pipeline created to allow Business Inteligence Analysis and statistical/machine learning in scale.
-What have been proposed was to estabilish a entire archutecture that take advantage of scalability and deliveries the best performance om the job execution.
+The application consists of a Data pipeline created to allow Business Intelligence Analysis and statistical/machine learning in scale.
+What has been proposed was to establish an entire architecture that takes advantage of scalability and deliveries the best performance om the job execution.

 Essentially, the application can be divided in two parts: (1) batch processing and (2) streaming processing.

 ## Batch processing
-Some of the ETLs necessary to perform analysis do not have real-time requirements, so they can live in a relational database and when necesary, it can be updated or deleted.
+Some of the ETLs necessary to perform analysis do not have real-time requirements, so they can live in a relational database and when necessary, it can be updated or deleted.
 The data files that fits here is: students.json, courses.json, universities.json, etc. The choice for the project here was **PostgreSQL**.

 ## Streaming processing
 Here, the data have a major requirement: be processed as fast as possible, in real-time (or near real-time).
-In order ro accomplish this requirement, we need to dive in streaming solutions, and in the case of this project, it was choosen **Spark Structured Streaming** constantly outputting data into a data lake structure.
-Due to time constraint, it was only possible to read streaming data from a socket, but the source can be changed to a broker (like Kafka) without any problem.
+In order ro accomplish this requirement, we need to dive in streaming solutions, and in the case of this project, it was chosen **Spark Structured Streaming** constantly outputting data into a data lake structure.
+Due to time constraints, it was only possible to read streaming data from a socket, but the source can be changed to a broker (like Kafka) without any problem.

 ## Architecture
-The project was based on lambda architecture pattern as follows:
+The project was based on the lambda architecture pattern as follows:

 ```
 json_files                 Socket